Tag

 KDE Neon

 Since Neon is based on Ubuntu LTS, each major release comes with five years of support and a stable tried and tested LTS Kernel.
-Neon also has some of the best collections of software thanks to KDE Plasma interface, meaning if you’re a creative individual, you could use some of the many tools the OS has on offer to boost your , creativity, and be more efficient in your art.
+Neon also has some of the best collections of software thanks to KDE Plasma interface, meaning if you’re a creative individual, you could use some of the many tools the OS has on offer to boost your productivity, creativity, and be more efficient in your art.

 Although most may like the interface and apps, like any other software, some may find the collection of apps a bit overwhelming.
 Hence, Neon may not be the distro for you if you prefer minimalism.
 Overall, Neon is easily one of the best Linux distributions you can try.